What Is Be-Assist?

-The assistance centre informs and advises professionals who wish to practice a regulated profession in a Member State.
-A professional is a person who is fully qualified to practice hisprofession in a Member State and who wishes to practice the same profession in another Member State.
+The support centre informs and advises professionals who wish to practice a regulated profession in a Member State.
+A professional is a person who is fully qualified to practice their profession in a Member State and who wishes to practice the same profession in another Member State.

-For example, to exercise a profession, a Member State requires an accountant to have a specific qualification and to have done an internship.
-In this case, an accountant from another Member State who has the qualifications required, but who did not complete the internship required is not fully qualified.
-Consequently, he cannot exercise his rights under the Professional Qualifications Directive.
-If this person wants to practice the profession in Belgium, he can:
+For example, to exercise their profession, a Member State requires an accountant to have a specific qualification and to have done an internship.
+In this case, an accountant from another Member State who has the qualifications required, but who hasn't completed the internship required is not fully qualified.
+Consequently, they cannot exercise their rights under the Professional Qualifications Directive.
+If this person wants to practice the profession in Belgium, they can:

 - enquire about getting academic recognition (equivalence) for their foreign qualifications from the competent community (depending on their place of establishment):

-The assistance centre answers questions from professionals, by email or by telephone, concerning:
+The support centre answers questions from professionals, by email or by telephone, concerning:

 - regulated professions and their specific access conditions in Belgium;

 - the steps to be taken in Belgium to obtain access to practice a regulated profession based on professional qualifications gained in another Member State.
 Recognition of these qualifications is sometimes automatic; sometimes proof demonstrating qualifications or experience is required.